symphatixe/CPU-Scheduler/README.md

 }
 ```

 This overridden method is used to tell Java how to understand your queue objects and determine how they should be sorted.
+In my case priority is highest when the number is 1 and the priority decreases one by one.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzODc0Mjc2MSw5MzA0Njc5MDksLTE3Nj
-k5NDc4NzQsLTE1MjEwMjMzNDIsLTIxMjE5ODQyMDQsMTg3ODM4
-NzA1MCwxNTcwMDYxOTgyLDEzNTQ2Mjk1NzIsNjU5Mjg0MTAsOT
-g3MTI1OTAyLDU2ODkwNzY5NCw1MzI4MTkwMF19
+eyJoaXN0b3J5IjpbMTExMDgwNDcxNSwxNjM4NzQyNzYxLDkzMD
+Q2NzkwOSwtMTc2OTk0Nzg3NCwtMTUyMTAyMzM0MiwtMjEyMTk4
+NDIwNCwxODc4Mzg3MDUwLDE1NzAwNjE5ODIsMTM1NDYyOTU3Mi
+w2NTkyODQxMCw5ODcxMjU5MDIsNTY4OTA3Njk0LDUzMjgxOTAw
+XX0=
 -->